CforGood/slate/source/index.html.md

 }
 ```

-This endpoint list all business categories.
+This endpoint retrieve a specific perk.

 ### HTTPS Request